aungphy0/Photos_Annotation/README.md

 - create database Metadata;

 Setup database please go to project864/settings.py and check password, host and port
+- error for the database connection, pleaes check password, host and port

 DATABASES = {
       'default': {